 - Sprinkle half of the dill evenly on ONE piece of the salmon.

 - Place the lime slices on top of the dill on that piece.

 - Sprinkle the other half of the dill on top of the limes, making sure they are covered.

-- Carefully, place the second piece of salmon on top of the first one (the one with the sugar, salt, dill, etc)
+- Carefully, place the second piece of salmon on top of the first one.

-- Wrap very tightly in plastic wrap and place carefully in the ziplock bag
+- Wrap very tightly in plastic wrap and place carefully in a Ziploc bag

-- Put in baking dish or plate with high sides and place in the fridge.
+- Put the bag in a baking dish or plate with high sides and place in the refrigerator.

-- Flip over every 12 hours or so (not an exact science here)
+- Flip over every 12 hours or so.

-- To serve: scrape off the excess dill, limes etc and thinly spice with a filet knife to get it off the skin.
+- To serve scrape off the excess dill and limes and slice thinly with a sharp filet knife to remove from the skin.